 Pivot and takedown pins have heavy-duty steel retainers as opposed to brass ones found in other kits.
 Besides, the trigger guard is also made of sturdy material as opposed to flimsy polymer ones.
 If you’ve tried other LPKs before, you’d appreciate these features.

 The overall consensus is that this is a kit whose parts fit in well with your rifle.

 Aero Precision Standard LPK is also a reputable kit manufactured with military specs to fit with almost any rifle.

 This set comes with a 4-40 set screw to help with the retention of the threaded rear takedown pin of some Aero models.
 The Aero set excels in that it comes with every little thing you need to build your rifle’s lower part, all sealed in a heavy-duty plastic bag.
+A buffer retainer, pivot pin, trigger pins, hammer spring, disconnect spring are just some of the essential parts included.
 You won’t be missing any little bits or bobs anywhere.
 We promise!

 The parts are somehow heavy but “good heavy.”
 We won’t object to that.
 Our concern about the Aero parts is that they don’t fit quite well with parts from other kits.

 This LPK from Midwest Industries is the underdog on our list.
 Great quality, smooth installation, yet it’s not that famous on the internet for some reason, probably because it’s somehow overpriced.